SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_name_of_a_DMA.md

 # Changing the name of a DMA

 By default, a DataMiner Agent always takes the name of its host server.
-However, it is possible to configure a custom name or alias.
-This can be done via its 'mode'.
+However, it is possible to configure a custom name or alias in *DataMiner.xml*.

-## Default mode: Agent Name is linked with Server Name

-Changing the name via Cube will change the actual server name and will require a reboot (which can be triggered in Cube).
+If an alias has been configured in *DataMiner.xml*, changing the DMA name in Cube will change that alias.
+Otherwise, changing the DMA name in Cube will change the actual server name, which will require a reboot (which can be triggered in Cube).

-## Manual mode: Agent Name is used as an Alias and is not linked with Server Name

-Changing the name via Cube will only change the display name of the Agent and does not require a reboot.

-To configure 'Manual' mode:
+## Configuring an alias in DataMiner.xml

+To configure an alias in *DataMiner.xml*, you will need to activate "manual" mode and specify the custom name for the DMA:

 1. Stop the DataMiner software.